Deepanshuigtm/blinkup/README.md

 This is a Flutter application that replicates the home screen of a grocery delivery app similar to Blinkit.
 The app allows users to browse products by category, view product details, and add items to their cart.
 It features a clean UI with category filters, a product grid, and a bottom navigation bar for easy navigation.

 ### Features
-- **Category Filters**: Users can filter products by categories such as All, Dry Fruits & Masala, Cold Drinks & Juices, Sweet Tooth, Instant & Frozen Food, and Vegetables.
+- **Category Filters**: Users can filter products by categories such as All, Vegetables, Cold Drinks & Juices, Sweet Tooth, Instant & Frozen Food, and Vegetables.
 - **Product Grid**: Displays products with details like image, name, weight, price, MRP, discount percentage, and an "Add" button.
 - **Welcome Banner**: A visually appealing banner with a welcome message and call-to-action.
 - **Bottom Navigation Bar**: Includes tabs for Home, Order Again, Categories, and Print.